Child care facilities expand services amid subsidy changes, prevention guidelines

 Roberson said nonessential workers are trying to bring their kids back, but now the Kids Zone has a limited number they can take in.

 “The ratios [of kids to staff] have changed,” Roberson said.
 “Our center will have to adjust.
-It was already low, so we won’t be able to allow all children to come back due to that ratio.”
+It was already low, so we won’t be able to allow all children to come back at our [center] due to that ratio.”

 The original child-to-staff ratios established by Texas Health and Human Services start at 4-1 for newborns to 11-month-olds and rise to 26-1 for ages 6-12.